nylnarb/criminalization_vs_treatment/README.md

 python src/02_data_processing.py
 ```

+## Data Retrieval

+Raw Data is not included in this repo.
+Current repo only works with processed data.
+If user wishes to personalize refer to Criminalization Vs. Treatment.md to find corresponding data.

 ## Quick Start

 The notebook is configured with parameters at the top of the configuration cell.
 Look for these variables: